-How to Replace Motorcycle Coolant
+How to Change Motorcycle Coolant

-Tools and Parts Needed - Honda Motorcycle Coolant Change
+Tools and Supplies - Motorcycle Coolant Change

 Step 1.
 Remove the seat by locating two 6mm Allen bolts, one on each side of the seat near where the shock absorbers connect.
 Once those bolts are removed, the seat simply lifts off.

 Step 2.
-Next, start removing the fuel tank by taking the rear nut and bolt off.
+Remove the fuel tank by taking the rear nut and bolt off.
 They're located at the base of the tank near where it meets with the seat.

 Step 3.
 Remove the center display of the tank by taking off the 5mm Allen bolts holding the center display on the tank.
-Then, remove the fuel cap so that you can lift the display off of the tank.
+Then, remove the fuel cap so you can lift the display off the tank.
 Once the display is removed, you can replace the fuel cap.

 Step 5.
 Once the tank is empty, you can lift it enough to disconnect the fuel level sensor, two vent lines, and the drain hose.

-Draining Motorcycle Coolant
+Draining Honda Motorcycle Coolant

 Step 1.
 Remove the cover on the left-hand side of the motor that protects the thermostat housing and drain bolt.
 It's held in place by several 5mm Allens that ring the perimeter of the cover.

 NOTE: You don't need to remove the bolt all the way to drain the system, but if you do, make sure not to lose the crush washer on the drain bolt.

 Step 4.
 Remove the cover protecting the reservoir.
 It's held in place by a couple of Phillips screws.

-Refilling with New Coolant
+Refilling Honda Motorcycle Coolant

 Step 1.
 Replace and remount the reservoir, reconnecting the top and bottom hoses, and replacing and tightening the Philips head screws holding the reservoir in place.